uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-> Threat actors may also benefit from combining GPT-4 with internet browsing and open-source tools
+> Threat actors may also benefit from combining GPT-4 with internet browsing and open-source tools.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— GPT-4 Technical Report, p52